belle2/basf2/online_book/prerequisites/python.rst

    * writing conditions: if statements, for loops etc.
    * understanding and using errors to debug

 You should be aware that there are multiple ways of running python.
-Either live from your terminal:
+Either interactively from your terminal:
 .. code-block:: bash
 	   	python
-	   	import numpy
+	   	>>> import numpy
-	   	print(numpy.pi)
+	   	>>> print(numpy.pi)
 As a script from your terminal:
 .. code-block:: bash
-	   	python my_script.py #where this file has python commands inside Or within a python compiler and interpreter such as Visual Studio or XCode.
+	   	python my_script.py # where this file has python commands inside Or within a python compiler and interpreter such as Visual Studio or XCode.

 A section to really cover our bases
 -----------------------------------

 In the case that, throughout your external Python training, you did not create a python file using bash commands:

 .. admonition:: Exercise
    :class: exercise stacked

    Create a python file, import the python library 'NumPy' as the shortcut `np`, and print out the value of pi.

 .. admonition:: Hint
    :class: xhint stacked toggle